Our Story

 At our non-profit publishing house, we’re driven by a strong desire to empower Muslim women writers.
 We want to help you share your voice and tell your unique story.
 That’s why we offer a range of services, including editing, digital art, and illustrations, as well as one-on-one and group coaching sessions to support you every step of the way.

-But we’re more than just a publisher.
-We’re a community of writers who understand the importance of supporting each other on this journey.
+But we’re more than just a publisher, we’re a community of writers who support each other.
 Become a member of The Writers Block, our exclusive space where we meet for silent writing sessions and live writing workshops.
 This is where we come together, share our experiences, and find strength in each other.
 We believe that writing can be a powerful tool for healing and growth, and we’re here to support you every step of the way.

 Our values